 What to Do If You Have Operculitis

-As soon as the patient realizes that he may have operculitis, he must make certain that the area beneath the gum flap does not trap bacteria and food debris.
+As soon as the patient realizes that he may have operculitis or inflamed tissue, he must make certain that the area beneath the gum flap does not trap bacteria and food debris.
 The patient can perform vigorous rinsing with warm salt water to help dislodge those items.
 If this is not done, swelling of the tissue occurs and discomfort results, as does a foul odor, and chewing food becomes uncomfortable.
 Failure to properly cleanse the area by removing the debris can also lead to decay.

 The laser-assisted operculectomy not only removes the offending tissue, but it also provides its own hemostasis, or blood-clotting.
-This trait works extremely well when gum tissue needs to be removed to uncover an unerupted tooth for orthodontic banding or bracket attachment.
+This treatment also works extremely well when gum tissue needs to be removed to uncover an unerupted tooth for orthodontic banding or bracket attachment.
 The laser yields a field in which to work that is clean, dry, and bloodless.
 This is considered to be atraumatic (non-traumatic) surgery in that there is no trauma associated with the laser, and there is no pressure applied.
 The patient always and immediately notices that the area feels much better and is much easier to clean.